imgag/ngs-bits/doc/install_mac.md

     > make build_libs_release build_server_release
     > sudo systemctl start gsvar.service

-For yet unknown reasons, GSvar could not detect *.dylib files located at the same folder on testing machines.
-It searches for the libraries at /usr/local/lib instead.

-Currently used temporary fix looks like that:

-	> cp libcppXML.1.0.dylib /usr/local/lib/libcppXML.1.dylib
-	> cp libcppGUI.1.0.dylib /usr/local/lib/libcppGUI.1.dylib
-	> cp libcppNGS.1.0.dylib /usr/local/lib/libcppNGS.1.dylib
-	> cp libcppNGSD.1.0.dylib /usr/local/lib/libcppNGSD.1.dylib
-	> cp libcppVISUAL.1.0.dylib /usr/local/lib/libcppVISUAL.1.dylib
-	> cp libcppCORE.1.0.dylib /usr/local/lib/libcppCORE.1.dylib

-All settings should be saved at `/Users/megalex/github/ngs-bits/bin/GSvar.app/Contents/MacOS`

 ## Development Environment

 GSvar can be build from inside Qt Creator by using its standard mechanisms:

 	> tools_gui -> Release -> GSvar

-_Note:_ The above mentioned processes have been tested on Intel-based Macs.
-It remains unknown if GSvar can be compiled natively for M1 CPUs (Qt 5 does not officially/completly support M1 chips yet).
-However, they claim it works through the Rosetta translation layer, native arm64 support seems to be under development.
-Qt 6 should officially support Apple Silicon.

 ## Running GSvar client app

 At the moment GSvar is distributed as an individual DMG file (not through the official App Store).
-It may cause some inconveniencies due to the Mac OS privacy and security settings.
+It may cause some inconveniences due to the Mac OS privacy and security settings.
 GSvar needs to be added as an exception, since Mac OS cannot establish or verify where the app comes from.
 Follow these steps to launch GSvar:

 - Download DMG file
 - Double click on the file, you will see the app container (this may take several minutes, since the operating system will be performing some checks)